benmarte/hugo-catalog-site/content/_index.md

 title: What is Hugo Catalog?
 weight: 1
 ---
+[Hugo](https://gohugo.io) is a fast and modern static site generator written in Go, and designed to make website creation fun again.

-Hugo Catalog is a conversion of the [Catalog](https://catalog.style) framework to a hugo theme, it also includes the ability to use [Decap](https://decapcms.org) to edit your content via a user friendly interface.
+Hugo Catalog is a conversion of the [Catalog](https://catalog.style) framework to a hugo theme, it also includes the ability to use ~~[Decap](https://decapcms.org)~~ (coming soon) to edit your content via a user friendly interface.

 It ships with [8 shortcodes]({{<relref "/shortcodes.md">}}) so your editors can make beautiful Style Guides for your brand without having to code.